panteLx/easynews-plus-plus/README.md

 - File size-based sorting when resolutions match
 - Better quality detection from file names with multiple resolution and format patterns
 - Subtitle fetching should be more reliable
+- Configurable strict title matching to filter out results that don't exactly match the movie or series title (default: off)

 ### Title Translation Feature